-The Weaving Works is committed to doing our part to keep our community healthy, and we are making a few adjustments in accordance with recommendations from health officials.
+The Weaving Works is committed to doing our part to keep our community healthy.
+Updates to store operations will be posted here as we keep up with the ever-changing situation.

 Update May 13: